stefunk/stefunk.github.io/_posts/2015-01-29-isormophic-javascript-blog-react-nodejs.markdown

 ## Ok, but in real world?

-This was a useless test, like the usual todo apps.
+This was simply test, like the usual todo apps.
 All the code can be found [here](https://github.com/stefunk/isomorphic-blog-example).

 Far from being perfect, I hope soon to get the possibility to try these techs on a real world app or project to face real world problems.